Nikon D3300 vs Panasonic LX15

 It is notable that the D3300 has a hotshoe, while the LX15 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The LX15 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3300 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D3300 and LX15 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Panasonic LX15 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3300 or the Panasonic LX15 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.